nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

-- **Alternative 1 (current choice):** Enum class
+- **Alternative 1 (current choice):**
-  - Pros: Enumerations offer compile time type safety, reducing the risk of runtime errors.
+  `Status` is treated as a `enum` class.
+Enumerations offer compile time type safety, reducing the risk of runtime errors.
 Enumerations implementation would have better space complexity.
-With the `enum` implementation, all the shows would reference the same `enum` class.
+With the `enum` implementation, all the shows would reference the same `enum` static class.
 However, for the class implementation, a new `Status` instance is  instantiated each time a `Show` object is created.
+  - Pros: Offers compile time type safety.
-  - Cons:
+  - Cons: -
-- **Alternative 2 :** Normal class, it is also possible to implement `Status` as a normal class encapsulating a String or Integer which would represent the status of the show (`watching`, `completed` and `plan-to-watch`).
-However, the former implementation is chosen due to certain advantages that it offers.
+- **Alternative 2 :** `Status` is treated as a regular class that encapsulates a String or Integer which would represent the status of the show (`watching`, `completed` and `plan-to-watch`).
-  - Pro:
+  - Pros: Easier to implement as it is what most people are more familiar with.
-  - Cons:
+  - Cons: Lack of compile time safety.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)